 - Proof of earning 14 approved contact hours, OR

 - Completion of a nursing research project as principal investigator, coinvestigator, or project director.
 Must be qualitative or quantitative in nature, utilize research methodology, and is evidenced by an abstract of the project, which includes a summary of the findings; OR

 - Participation as a preceptor for at least one nursing student or new employee undergoing orientation (must be for at least 120 hours, have a one-to-one relationship with student or employee, may precept more than one student during the 120 hours, and preceptorship shall be evidenced by written documentation from the educational institution or preceptor’s supervisor); OR

 - Certain college courses may be used to meet the CE requirements.
-Nursing courses, designated by a nursing course number, and courses in physical and social sciences such as Psychology, Biology, and Sociology will count toward CE hours, as long as the courses are beyond the prelicensure curriculum.
+Nursing courses, designated by a nursing course number, and academic courses that are applicable to the nurse's role will count toward CE hours, as long as the courses are beyond the prelicensure curriculum.

 Note: One semester credit hour equals 15 contact hours; one quarter hour equals 12 contact hours.